Detailed course offerings (Time Schedule) are available for

 MEBI 541 Introduction to Systematic Reviews and Meta-analysis of Evidence (3) Wolf

 Conceptual understanding of the quantitative methods used to synthesize evidence.
 Methods for pooling evidence across independent studies, pooling binary/continuous outcomes, differences between fixed and random effects models, and guidelines for appraising published systematic reviews/meta-analyses.
-Prerequisite: introductory level courses in statistics, epidemiology or biostatistics.
-Prerequisite: permission of instructor.
+Prerequisite: either introductory level courses in statistics, epidemiology, or biostatistics or permission of instructor.
 Offered: jointly with HSERV 529/EPI 541; Sp.

 MEBI 542 Medical Information for Decision Making (1)

 Introduction to methods for : a) identifying and retrieving high quality, relevant documents for clinical decision making, b) applying rigorous criteria when reading primary research studies or reviews of primary studies or other medical information sources that report on the effectiveness of therapeutic or preventive interventions.
 Prerequisite: first-year dental student; graduate student, or other health-science student standing with permission of instructor.

 MEBI 550 Knowledge Representation and Applications (3) Gennari

 A readings class in knowledge representation, as described in the primary artificial intelligence and biomedical informatics literature.
 Topics may include: frame-based systems, description logics, theorem proving, complexity vs. tractability, ontologies, rule-based systems, and biomedical domain applications.
 Prerequisite: any artificial intelligence course (e.g., CSE 415 or better), or permission of instructor.
 Offered: A.